-A basic level of employment within the parish is essential to maintain its vitality and economic independence from Horsham.
-Historically farming has been the industry in the village and surrounding hamlets.

-However over the years the parish has also been the home of timber and Horsham stone production and more recently brick making.
-These industries are no longer particularly active in the parish.
+- 2.30.
+Employment opportunities within the Parish are essential to maintain its vitality and economic independence from Horsham.
+Historically farming has been the industry in the village and surrounding hamlets. - 2.31.
+However, over the years the Parish has also been the home of timber and Horsham stone production and more recently brick making.
+These industries are no longer particularly active in the Parish.

+- 2.32.
 Today the village has two industrial estates.
 One alongside the Country Park called Southwater Business Park.
 The second being Oakhurst Business Park at the north end of the village, close to the A24 where units benefit from full B1 planning consent allowing a range of uses to include office/high tech, studio, laboratory and research and development.
 Currently most are engaged in light industry and the service sectors.
-Situated in the Oakhurst Business Park, is the RSPCA headquarters which employs around 350 people.

-Lorries going to and from the two business parks have unrestricted access.
+Situated in the Oakhurst Business Park, is the RSPCA headquarters which employs around 350 people. - 2.33.
+Lorries going to and from the two business parks have unrestricted access. - 2.34.
 In 2006 the redevelopment of Lintot Square was completed.
-The development includes a health centre (with a dentist and doctor's surgery occupying much of the building), the Lintot family pub, shops, affordable housing, car parking and Beeson House which houses the library, youth club, parish council offices, a police office and other businesses.

-Lintot Square now provides a focus for the community which had previously been missing from Southwater.

-Southwater has transformed itself from a farming community with a 'ribbon' development along Worthing Road to a small market town from which, in only a few minutes' walk, one can be in the countryside from anywhere in the parish.
+The development includes a health centre (with a dentist and doctor's surgery occupying much of the building), the Lintot family pub, shops, affordable housing, car parking and Beeson House which houses the library, youth club, Parish council offices, a police office and other businesses. - 2.35.
+Lintot Square now provides a focus for the community which had previously been missing from Southwater. - 2.36.
+Southwater has transformed itself from a farming community with a 'ribbon' development along Worthing Road to a large Village from which, in only a few minutes' walk, one can be in the countryside from anywhere in the Parish.

-SOUTHWATER IN 2031
+3. SOUTHWATER IN 2031

-Many would describe the parish as semi-rural, with the district's main town of Horsham on the northern boundary it contains the rural landscape that abuts Horsham to the north.
-The parish can be split into several key components and these are:

-- The village of Southwater. - The rural agricultural landscape east of the A24. - The rural agricultural landscape west of Southwater village. - Christ's Hospital school and associated housing to the north. - The small settlement of Tower Hill.

-The village of Southwater is the focal point of the parish and is identified as a second tier settlement in the Horsham District Planning Framework.
-This recognition of the settlement's importance in the wider area must not be lost in the future.
+- 3.1.
+Many would describe the Parish of Southwater as semi-rural, with the district's main town of Horsham on the northern boundary it contains the rural landscape that abuts Horsham to the north.
+The Parish can be split into several key components and these are; Southwater Village, Christs Hospital, Tower Hill, and the rural agricultural landscape east of the A24 and west of Southwater Village. - 3.2.
+Southwater Village is the focal point of the Parish and is identified as a second tier settlement in the Horsham District Planning Framework.
 In addition, the shape of Southwater village is pear-shaped which has occurred as the settlement stretched between the two junctions on the A24.
-This has resulted in a reliance on public and private vehicles to move about the parish and access shops, moving forward the intention is to centre development on the service centre of Lintot Square.
-This plan seeks to address this by centreing development on Lintot Square.
+This has resulted in a reliance on public and private vehicles to move about the Parish and access shops.
+Moving forward, the intention is to centre development on the service centre of Lintot Square.
+This plan seeks to address this by centering development on Lintot Square. - 3.3.
+Policy SNP1 provides the core principles which should guide development over the Plan Period until 2031.
+It sets how the local community would like to see the Parish prosper, whilst ensuring that the important aspects that make the Parish what it is are retained for future generations.

-SNP1 - SOUTHWATER'S CORE PRINCIPLES
+SNP1 - CORE PRINCIPLES